 The School of Social Sciences and Humanities is one of the largest schools at the University of Tampere.
-The total permanent teaching staff numbers 300, and the number of students is approximately 2700, of which over 450 are postgraduate students.
+The total number of permanent teaching staff amounts to 250, and the School has approximately 2,300 students, around 440 of whom are postgraduate students.

-The School offers postgraduate degrees in all these disciplines:
+The School offers doctoral degrees in the following disciplines:

-Gender Studies (former Women’s Studies), History, Logopaedics, Music Studies (former Ethnomusicology ) Philosophy, Psychology, Social Anthropology, Social Policy, Social Psychology, Social Work, Sociology and as a new study field, Peace and Conflict Research.
+Gender Studies (formerly Women’s Studies), History, Logopaedics, Philosophy, Psychology, Social Anthropology, Social Policy, Social Psychology, Social Work, Sociology, Youth Research and the study field of Peace and Conflict Research.

 The Unit of Pori offers postgraduate degrees in the disciplines of Social Policy, Social Work and Sociology.